 Lets talk build quality

-As you’d expect from a commercial JTX treadmill, the Sprint 9 is made from sterner stuff than the budget runners out there.
+As you’d expect from JTX, this machine is made from sterner stuff than the budget runners out there.
 Everything about it feels weighty, and the frame is way thicker than a cheaper machine.

 I also appreciate JTX’s dedication to inclusivity, making a treadmill that is fun and easy to use for people of all body types.